Macchia Valfortore: History

 On September 21, 1701, Gaetano Giacomo Gambacorta, styled the Prince of Macchia, started a conspiracy (Macchia Conspiracy), against the Spanish viceroy in Naples.
 The revolt was quickly put down and Gaetano fled to Vienna, Austria where he died on January 27, 1703.
 In 1800 Joseph Bonaparte, King of Naples and Napoleon's brother, divided Naples into new administrative orders.
 This created the Province of Campobasso which Macchia is located to this day.
 The suffix Valfortore was added in the 19th century.

+Symbols

+The municipal coat of arms depicts a tower and a cow in the upper part, symbol of the agricultural nature of the community; in the lower part are reproduced the three ancient gates of access to the town.
+The gonfalon is a blue cloth.